basvdberg/IncrementalJoin/README.md

 # License

 This project is licensed under the GNU Lesser General Public License v3 or later (LGPLv3+) License - see the [LICENSE](LICENSE) file for details.

+# Future research

+- The reason that we have to be carefull with the size of the join window is that spark will select all needed columns of A and B for this join window.
+This has a huge performance impact.
+However if we would take a two step approach where we first retrieve the RecordDate for a given foreign key and use that in our join, this would make the second step faster and makes the look back interval of the join window obsolete.
+We would still have to wait in this case.
+- When doing an inner join or left join, spark should be able to leverage the indexing of the foreign key (e.g. Z-Order or liquid cluster) in order to make an efficient query plan that does only retrieve relevant records.
+Our experience shows that this is currently not implemented that way.
+The query plan is quite simple: read A and B completely and then do the join.